 If you aren’t perfect right away, that’s fine; in fact, it’s to be expected.

 White knuckling your way through each day isn’t sustainable – whereas gradually adjusting your diet, bit by bit, week after week, until you are hitting your targets is a lot more realistic.

 And so what if it takes you a month or two to be hitting your calorie and macro targets each day.
 At that point, you’ll have gradually changed your habits, and will find that sticking to such an approach starts to feel a whole lot easier.

-Now for most guys, the most compelling reason for working out and fixing their diet is looking better.
+Now for most people, the most compelling reason for working out and fixing their diet is looking better.

-Yes, health is there too – but seeing tangible, visual changes is what most guys really want.
+Yes, health is there too – but seeing tangible, visual changes is what most people really want.